I did not get cold in the night. The sleeping bag must have worked

 considered real ones, any that flush that is), then you must put the

 something I still am not used to and probably will not get used to.
+We stopped at the Olympic building place and that was very

 interesting.
 I never really thought about it before but they are